IdentityStream/HttpMessageSigning/README.md

 ### WCF

-To use HTTP message signing with WCF, call `UseHttpMessageSigning` on your client endpoint:
+To use HTTP message signing with WCF, call `UseHttpMessageSigning` on your client:

 <!-- snippet: WCF_Endpoint_UseHttpMessageSigning -->
 <a id='snippet-wcf_endpoint_usehttpmessagesigning'></a>